timthepost/Libgrawk/README.md

 ## Libgrawk (Micro C Library Based On Grawk)

-`libgrawk` is a small library that takes some of the functionality built around `grawk` and make it easy to access through a library.
-Libgrawk is used in CLI tools that provide filtering and matching.
+The `grawk` program evolved over a decade of being hacked to do something else it didn't do before.

+The `libgrawk` library is meant to take that code, clean it up a bit and make it re-usable and thread-safe, and implement it into a filtering library that can make the functionality accessible in embedded code, as well as re-produce the functionality of the original executable. `ngrawk` is based on the new code, `grawk` is the self-contained (not concurrent, hacky) implementation that inspired it.

 ### License: MIT